 The practice maintained records of staff training which showed that all staff were up to date with their mandatory training.
 We also saw that the practice encouraged additional training which was undertaken by some staff.
-Staff confirmed this when they told us they were given sufficient training to undertake their roles and provided with opportunities for additional training.
+Staff confirmed this when they told us that they were given sufficient training to undertake their roles and given the opportunity for additional training.
 We saw that training was accessed through a variety of sources including formal courses and informal in house training.